microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-applications-basics.md

 Your app must be registered in Azure AD before the Microsoft identity platform can authorize it to access data stored in Azure AD or Microsoft 365 tenants.
 This condition applies to apps that you develop yourself, that are owned by your organization, or that you access through an active subscription.

-In this article, you'll learn how to use the Microsoft Graph API to manage app and service principal objects including properties, permissions, and role assignments.
+Many settings for apps are recorded as objects that can be accessed, updated, or deleted using Microsoft Graph.
+In this article, you'll learn how to use Microsoft Graph to manage app and service principal objects including the properties, permissions, and role assignments.
+You can use [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) to test the requests in this article.

-## Prerequisites

-To complete this tutorial, you need the following resources and privileges:

-+ A working Azure AD tenant.
-+ Sign in to [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) as a user in a Global Administrator role or a user allowed to create applications in the tenant.
-+ Consent to the `Application.ReadWrite.All` delegated permission.

 ## Register an application with Azure AD

 ### Request

+Least privilege delegated permission and Azure AD role:
++ Permission: `Application.ReadWrite.All`
++ Roles: Application Administrator

 <!-- {
   "blockType": "request",